 Presidio Tunnel Tops was built with community input and the generous support of Parks Conservancy donors and members.
 A big THANK YOU to those park champions and our partners at NPS and the Presidio Trust for making this project happen.

 Here's a special sneak peek of what to expect.
 For updated info on the opening season, check presidiotunneltops.org.

 The toughest decision may be where to start: The communal campfire circle, the picnic areas, the views?
-Families will find the Outpost right away—that's the 2-acre, choose-your-own-adventure play area filled with challenges kids will want to tackle.
+We recommend popping into the Presidio Visitor Center for a Discover Guide or to grab a snack or gift.
+Families will find the Outpost—that's the 2-acre, choose-your-own-adventure play area filled with challenges kids will want to tackle.
 And everybody will enjoy the adjacent Field Station, a discovery zone filled with sensory objects to encourage learning about our national parks, from plants and animals to the people who care for them.

 Our youth program leaders are most excited about the dynamic Crissy Field Center.
 The newly renovated Center is closed to the public, but young people can sign up for free summer programs and more on the Crissy Field Center website.
 The Crissy Field Center will also be an engine for youth jobs.
 Meet our Adventure Guides, who will help guide people around the site when it opens this summer.

 Building on the community-driven design, the Presidio Activator Council will develop innovative ways to incorporate art, culture, food, healing, wellness, and music into Presidio Tunnel Tops for opening season, so it can be a welcoming and inclusive space.
 The Council was formed by the Partnership for the Presidio (the Parks Conservancy, Presidio Trust, and NPS) and is comprised of Bay Area community leaders, activists, and artists.